Why I don’t use the terms “masculine” and “feminine” to define the style essences

 Is it useful to divide the style essences into masculine and feminine?

-Some people might argue that dividing the essences into masculine and feminine helps us to understand the clothes, makeup, and hairstyles that look best on the different types.
-However, I think this division actually promotes misleading conclusions.
+Some might argue that dividing the essences into masculine and feminine helps us to understand the clothes, makeup, and hairstyles that look best on the different types.
+But I actually think this division promotes misleading conclusions.

 Makeup and hair recommendations